Pharmacists prepare and dispense prescribed medicine, and discuss conditions and treatments with patients. They also carry out tests and vaccinations.

 - provide information and advice on medicines, health issues and lifestyle choices

 - supervise and check the work of other pharmacy staff

-- design and implement policies, procedures and budgets for medicine use throughout a hospital
+- design and implement policies, procedures, budgets and clinical trials for medicine use.

 Skills and knowledge